arwrarwr/SIH-demo-project/README.md

 - also a db for storing sand data
 - scale calculation program
 - automating the hardware, so the user can just use this like a camera
+- adding the option to use images from your software
 - anything else??

 still have a lot of parts to fulfill. i guess.